 1. Terracotta Army, Xi'an: Attraction Embodies the Dynasty Set Stage for Silk Road

-The Terracotta Army, discovered in 1974 near Xi'an, Shaanxi Province, is one of the most significant archaeological highlight finds in history.
+The Terracotta Warriors, discovered in 1974 near Xi'an, Shaanxi Province, is one of the most significant archaeological highlight finds in history.
 This vast collection of life-sized statues was created to accompany Emperor Qin Shi Huang in the afterlife, showcasing the extraordinary craftsmanship and artistic mastery of the Qin Dynasty.

 As a UNESCO World Heritage Site, the Terracotta Army reflects not only the emperor's desire for immortality but also the grandeur of the Qin Dynasty, which laid the groundwork for the future development of the Silk Road.